altaga/Savera/README.md

 <img src="https://i.ibb.co/bKwfwBM/Screenshot-20240818-140842.png" width="32%">

-User Interface Fun Fact: para mantener la compatibilidad de las wallets como Blade Wallet con nuestra app, fue necesario rendondear los border del codigo QR en esta seccion, ya que si los bordes no son redondeados estas wallets no realizan la lectura del AccountId.
+User Interface Fun Fact: To maintain the compatibility of wallets like Blade Wallet with our app, it was necessary to round the edges of the QR code in this section, since if the edges are not rounded these wallets will not read the AccountId.

 <img src="https://i.ibb.co/jfdNx76/Screenshot-20240818-140842.png" width="32%">